johntdyer/terraform-aws-snsToWebexTeams/README.md

 ![Minimal CloudWatch Screenshot](screenshots/minimal-cloudwatch-screenshot.png)

-This is a [Terraform](https://www.terraform.io/) module which maps an AWS SNS topic name to a Spark channel.
+This is a [Terraform](https://www.terraform.io/) module which maps an AWS SNS topic name to a Webex Teams channel.
 The AWS Lambda function code it uses is derived from [robbwagoner/aws-lambda-sns-to-webex-teams](https://github.com/robbwagoner/aws-lambda-sns-to-webex-teams) and the terraform code is shameslly stolen / ported from [builtinnya/aws-sns-slack-terraform](https://github.com/builtinnya/aws-sns-slack-terraform).

 The supported features are: